W. R. Sweatt: Continued growth

 In 1934 the product range for industrial applications is substantially increased by the acquisition of the Brown Instruments Company which had been established in Philadelphia in 1859.
 Brown Instruments produced display and writing control units for industrial processes.
 The Brown Instruments Company also operated internationally.

 Honeywell

 The corporate name was changed in 1964 to Honeywell Inc.

 Personal life

 Sweatt married Jessie W. Wilson in 1888.
 They had four children, Harold W., Charles B., Mrs. Strong and Mrs. A. C. Potter.

 Sweatt died on October 12, 1937, at the home of his daughter in Minneapolis.
 He was buried in Lakewood Cemetery.

 Sweatt Legacy

 Between W. R. Sweatt and his son Harold, they would provide 75 years of uninterrupted leadership for the company.
 It was W.R.
 Sweatt who survived a couple of rough spots and turned an innovative idea - thermostatic heating control - into a thriving business.
-Harold, who took over in 1934, led Honeywell through a phenomenal period of growth and global expansion that set the stage for Honeywell to become the global technology leader that it is today.
+Harold, who took over in 1934, led Honeywell through a significant period of growth and global expansion that set the stage for Honeywell to become a global technology leader.